Skip to main content

 Invest in a Proof of Concept

-To make sure you’re making the best decision for your organisation, it’s worth including your shortlist in a small proof of concept.
+To make sure you’re making the best decision for your organization, it’s worth involve your vendor shortlist in a small proof of concept.
 That way you can get a taste of the real experience, without making a big investment.
-A small use case that takes a day or two to build should be enough to get a good picture of what each one is capable of, helping you narrow down your decision.

 Two People Collaborating